meltano/meltano/docs/src/handbook/engineering/README.md

 ## Useful issue boards

 - [Development Flow](https://gitlab.com/groups/meltano/-/boards/536761), with a column for each `flow::` label.
 Don't forget to filter by milestone, and/or assignee!
+- [Kind](https://gitlab.com/groups/meltano/-/boards/2917606) - useful for understanding the distribution of work across the different flow types (Bug, Feature, etc.)
+- [Value Stream](https://gitlab.com/groups/meltano/-/boards/2917637) - useful for understanding the distribution of work acrss the different product areas of Meltano
+- [Priority](https://gitlab.com/groups/meltano/-/boards/2917749) - useful for understanding the overall priority of issues in a milestone.
+- [Milestone](https://gitlab.com/groups/meltano/-/boards/1933232) - used to move issues easily between milestones.

 ## Release Process